 The town was founded in 1910 and obtained municipal status in 1926.
+It got its name derived from the name of the farm it was laid out on, Honingkopjes.
 Preceding the town was the establishment of a settlement, Roodepoort in 1907, this was somewhere near the present village.
 We still have to find it.
 It was established by C.R.de Wet, the boer general, but in this case as minister of agriculture of the Orange River Colony to alleviate poverty among the Boers.
 An other link to Christiaan de Wet is given here, it provides many more details.
 And talking of Christiaan de Wet, whilst searching the internet for information on this person I also came across an interesting piece of information.
 He had a brother, Piet de Wet, who had also been very successful in the early stages of the war but surrendered to the British when it became apparent to him that the war was lost and he actually became a joiner.
 In this position he was trying to convince the burgers of the Free State to make peace with the British to prevent further destruction.

 Another important event was the 1914 Rebellion, which started near this town, with C.R.de Wet playing a major role.

 There has been quiet a bit around here.
 The main column of the British forces came up from Bloemfontein following the rail way line on their way to Johannesburg.
 Koppies did not exist in those days.

 One of the first guerrilla actions of the Boers was to blow up the railway bridge over the Rhenosterspruit.
 The picture shows the bridge as it is now.This was to hinder the flow of material to the front line troops.
 It necessitated the British to establish a depot at Rooiwal.